lonnyobrien/reclaim-traditional-name-accessibility/README.md

 1. [ ] Allow for users to be asked separately how they would like you be addressed when someone contacts them.
 1. [ ] If parts of a person's name are captured separately, ensure that the separate items can capture all relevant information.
 1. [ ] Be careful about assumptions built into algorithms that pull out the parts of a name automatically.
-1. [ ] Don't assume that a single letter name is an initial.
+1. [ ] Do not assume that a single letter name is an initial.
-1. [ ] Don't require that people supply a family name.
+1. [ ] Do not require that people supply a family name.
-1. [ ] ​ Don't forget to allow people to use punctuation such as hyphens, apostrophes, etc. in names.
+1. [ ] ​ Do not forget to allow people to use punctuation such as hyphens, apostrophes, etc. in names.
-1. [ ] Don't require names to be entered all in upper case.
+1. [ ] Do not require names to be entered all in upper case.
-1. [ ] Don't normalize the casing in names.
+1. [ ] Do not normalize the casing in names.
 1. [ ] Allow the user to enter a name with spaces.
-1. [ ] Don't assume that members of the same family will share the same family name.
+1. [ ] Do not assume that members of the same family will share the same family name.
 1. [ ] It may be better for a form to ask for 'Previous name' rather than 'Maiden name' or 'née'.
 1. [ ] You may want to store the name in both Latin and native scripts, in which case you probably need to ask the user to submit their name in both native script and Latin-only form, as separate items.
 1. [ ] In standards and standards related documents containing examples that include names of persons, use a variety of names to reflect a global audience.
 Avoid a bias of names specific to certain regions.